luke831215/SQUAT/docs/usage.md

 ## Primary output

-SQUAT will generate an HTML index named after the sequencing dataset and a directory containing all the analysis information.
+SQUAT will generate an HTML index and a directory containing all the analysis information, both termed the same name as the sequencing reads file.

 `[output_dir]/[seq.html]`